frenetic-lang/tutorials/NetKATFirewall/index.md

 $ while true; do fortune | nc -l 80; done
 ~~~

-running `curl 10.0.0.1:80` should succeed from `h2`, but fail from `h3`.
+the command `curl 10.0.0.1:80` should succeed from `h2`, but fail from

-Similarly, pinging `h3` should succeed from `h4`, but fail from `h1`.
+`h3`.
+Similarly, pinging `h3` should succeed from `h4`, but fail from
+`h1`.

 #### Exercise 4: Compact Firewall

-One way to express a firewall policy is to enumerate each allowed flow
+Above, we expressed the firewall policy is to enumerate each allowed
-using conditionals.
-However, using NetKAT's predicates (`p1 && p2`,
+flow using conditionals.
+However, using NetKAT's predicates (`p1 &&
-`p1 || p2`, and `!p`) is is often possible to write a more compact and
+p2`, `p1 || p2`, and `!p`) is is often possible to write a more
-legible policy.
-Revise your advanced firewall this policy, putting the
+compact and legible policy.
+Revise your advanced firewall this policy,
-result in a file `Firewall4.ml` in the `netkat-tutorial-workspace`
+putting the result in a file `Firewall4.ml` in the
-directory and test it in Mininet.
+`netkat-tutorial-workspace` directory and test it in Mininet.

 {% include api.md %}